younata/coz-e/src/build_log/chapter_4.md

 When adding the doubler, be sure to apply wet micro to both sides of the doubler.
 Micro is supposed to applied to every side of foam that touches glass.

+The F-22 bulkhead, with doubler in place.
+After initial trimming.
+I still need to go back and do a much closer trim.
 ![Image of the aft face of the F-22 bulkhead, with doubler in place.
 After initial trimming of the fiberglass](/assets/images/build_log/chapter_4/f22_aft.jpg).

 A week after glassing the aft face (including the doubler), I glassed the forward face of the F-22 bulkhead.
 Currently awaiting curing.